Pay Traffic Ticket in New Jersey

-The front of your NJ traffic ticket includes a court date and time under the “Notice to Appear" section.
-You must pay your traffic ticket fine by this date; if you don't, you'll receive a “Failure to Appear" notice with further instructions and information about consequences.
-Consequences can include but aren't limited to an arrest warrant and driver's license suspension.
+- Your ticket provides a “Notice to Appear" section.
+You must pay your fines and fees by this date or you'll receive a “Failure to Appear" notice with information about additional consequences, including but not limited to license suspension and an arrest warrant.